HenryTheAddict/TikStalk/README.md

 ## 📄 License

 This project is for educational and personal use.
 Please respect content creators' rights and TikTok's terms of service.
+I Like Nadja! thanks for slopping by.